congestion-data-analysis-capstone/resource/README.md

 Phase 3: Merge your branch to the master branch.
 Currently this instruction shows you on GitHub UI which has nice UI for merging.
 -   Click on the second option of the tap on the UI "XX branches"
+-	Do pull by clicking on Your branches' "Pull new request" on the right.
--	Click on "Pull".
+-   Click on "Create pull request"
--	Check for conflict
+-	Check for conflict and merge.
+If there is no conflict, it says "This branch has no conflicts with the base branch"
--	Merge by doing "Merge Pull Request" then "Confirm Merge"
+-	Merge by click on "Merge Pull Request" then "Confirm Merge"

 Finally, check your work on the master branch to ensure it successfully merged.